Built by Metorial, the integration platform for agentic AI.

 • body (optional): New pull request body

-• state (optional): Set to open or closed
+• state (optional): New state (open or closed)

 create_pull_request_review

-Submit a review on a pull request with approval, change requests, or comments.
+Create a review on a pull request with optional line comments.

 Parameters: